salman-5/Bit-Nexustech/README.md

 ## Overview

-**Bit** is a file watcher and version control utility designed to monitor changes in a directory.
+**Bit** is a simple version control designed to monitor changes in a directory.
 It tracks created, modified, and deleted files, allowing you to commit changes with messages and timestamps.
-This tool maintains a history of changes in a versioned format, enabling you to view and revert to previous states of the monitored directory.
+This tool maintains a history of changes in a versioned format, enabling you to view previous states of the monitored directory.

 ## Features